 It’s almost impossible to imagine a perfect kitchen with a natural stone countertop providing beauty and practicality.
 A general homeowner thinks these expensive kitchens are only for trendy or wealthy people.

-Some countertops can indeed cost you a pretty penny; most are affordably stylish.
+Some countertops can cost you a pretty penny; most are affordably stylish.
 This SK Stones’ price guide will help you find those diamonds in the rough for the coming year.

-Aesthetics of the Stone (Quality, Color, Design)

 1. Aesthetics of the Stone

 - DESIGN : All the stone slabs are not equal; they have a unique natural design in their fabrication.
-Customized countertops that fit your house’s theme or interior lighting can cost you more than standard tops.
+Customized countertops that fit your house’s theme or interior lighting can cost you more than standard countertops.

-A Level 1 or Low-Grade countertop’s fabrication takes place in mass production.
+- Level 1 or Low-Grade countertop’s fabrication takes place in mass production.
 They are relatively thin and generally come in primary colors and simple designs.

-Level 2 or Mid-Grade Countertops fabrication from slabs takes place in the stores.
+- Level 2 or Mid-Grade Countertops fabrication from slabs takes place in the stores.
 Their thickness is close to the 3cm mark and comes in more aesthetically pleasing patterns.

-Finally, Level 3 or High-Grade Countertops fabrication is also held in store.
+- Level 3 or High-Grade Countertops fabrication is also held in store.
 They are thicker than most slabs and contain beautiful and rare colors and designs.